 What does this mean?

-The Difference Between DOI® and URL
+The Difference Between DOI and URL

 Have you tried to click on a web address only to find out the web page has disappeared or moved?
-Then you’ll understand the frustration of tracking down cited sources on the World Wide Web.
+Then, you’ll understand the frustration of tracking down cited sources on the World Wide Web.
 Fortunately, the International DOI® Foundation created a way to maintain stability for digital objects using their DOI® system.

 Assigning a unique persistent identifier for a published digital object makes it easier to find.
-Check out the official DOI.ORG® website for some interesting facts on this system. doi.org Simply put, the DOI® follows the digital object even if the web page address changes.
+Check out the official DOI.ORG® website for some interesting facts on this system.
+Simply put, the DOI® follows the digital object even if the web page address changes.

-Who Uses DOI®
+Who Uses DOI?

-Now the mystery of that DOI® notation is cleared up and you can create your reference lists and bibliographies easily.
+Now, the mystery of that DOI® notation is cleared up and you can create your reference lists and bibliographies easily.

 DOI®, DOI.ORG® and shortDOI® are registered trademarks of the International DOI® Foundation (IDF).